MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/manage/policy-management.md

 For more information, see [Manage Loop components in OneDrive and SharePoint](/microsoft-365/loop/loop-components-configuration).

 ## Diagnostic Data and Connected Experiences
 Organizations can control whether connected experiences or diagnostic data can be sent from the new Outlook for Windows.
-This capability is part of our commitment to provide you the information and controls over your privacy.
+This capability is part of our commitment to provide you information and control over your privacy.

 :::image type="content" source="/DeployOffice/images/outlook-policy-management/policy-privacy-settings.png" alt-text="Screenshot that shows how to turn on optional connected experiences in privacy settings." lightbox="/DeployOffice/images/outlook-policy-management/policy-privacy-settings-lb.png":::